Find out what the legal retirement age in South Africa is, along with how to approach retirement planning in South Africa.

 This guide will discuss the main aspects of retiring in South Africa, including:

 Anyone can retire to South Africa providing they have proof of sufficient earnings and pass the necessary checks.
-Official retirement age in South Africa is currently 60 but there are no age requirements or restrictions on retiring in South Africa, making it a good destination for those who wish to take early retirement.
+The official retirement age in South Africa is currently 60.
+However, there are no age requirements on retiring in South Africa.
+That makes South Africa a good destination for those who wish to take early retirement.

-Visa applications can be made in the applicant’s home country or while in South Africa, although there are complications with applying for a retirement visa if you are in South Africa on a standard 90 day visa.
+Visa applications are possible either in the applicant’s home country or while in South Africa.
+There are complications with applying for a retirement visa if you are in South Africa on a standard 90-day visa.

 There is no universal state South African pension.
-Instead, there is a means-tested Grant for Older Persons funded through taxation that can be made to any citizen or permanent resident aged 60 or above who meets the requirements.
-This is paid by the South African Social Security Agency (SASSA).
+Instead, there is a means-tested grant for older persons funded through taxation that can be made to any citizen or permanent resident aged 60 or above who meets the requirements.
+The South African Social Security Agency (SASSA) pays this pension.